shahednasser/use-dark-mode-hook/README.md

 ![Demo](./demo.gif)

-This library provides a custom hoom `useDarkMode` and a button toggler component `DarkModeToggler`.
+This library provides a custom hook `useDarkMode` and a button toggler component `DarkModeToggler`.
 You can use them together or use a different button toggler component.
 However, this library does **not** provide any styling regarding dark and light mode.
 You have to do that yourself.

 By default, `useDarkMode` will apply either `dark` or `light` class to the `body` of the document based on the choice of the user.